budavariam/traverse_facebook_galleries/README.md

 # Facebook Gallery Downloader (Windows only)

-It is a scraper that loads an image from facebook, and travels through the gallery until it arrives to the same image.
+It is a scraper that loads an image from facebook, downloads it in full size and travels through the gallery until it arrives to the same image.

 It assumes that: